 - 23 percent of open property crime cases

 There are many legitimate reasons why evidence collected from a crime scene would not go to a lab.
-Evidence may not go to a lab if prosecutors drop the charges against the alleged perpetrator or if someone pleads guilty to the crime.
+Evidence may not go to a lab if prosecutors drop the charges against the person alleged to have committed the crime or if someone pleads guilty to the crime.
 In rape cases, officials may not analyze sperm or other evidence if consent, but not identity, is the contested issue.
-Finally, some evidence is not sent to the lab because it would not help identify a perpetrator or solve the crime.
+Finally, some evidence is not sent to the lab because it would not help identify an individual or solve the crime.
 But these reasons may not explain the entire inventory of unanalyzed property room evidence.

 Untested evidence in law enforcement agencies is not considered part of the backlog because it is not actually awaiting analysis in labs.
 Understanding the policies behind these numbers may help improve how law enforcement uses forensic evidence.

 Researchers from RTI International asked police departments about forensic evidence that did not go to their crime labs.
 The survey, which reflects the national situation in 2007, covered fingerprints, firearms, tool marks and biological evidence, including DNA.

 The findings suggest that some law enforcement agencies may not fully understand the potential value of forensic evidence in developing new leads in a criminal investigation.
 For example, police departments cited several reasons for not sending forensic evidence to the lab.

 |Suspect has not been identified||44%|

 |Officers did not feel evidence was useful to the case||17%|

 |Suspect was identified but not formally charged||12%|